LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

    :start-after: chunk-shellsort-better-begin
    :end-before: chunk-shellsort-better-end
    :linenos:

-An interesting exercise is to use something like the prime numbers for jump sizes.
-There are many
-techniques used to tune Shell Sort using prime numbers.

-..  george, were you saying only start the prime numbers after you get jumps well into the
-    thousands?

-	In our testing (below)
-	data sets through size 50,000 do fairly well with 4-6 intervals.
-Higher order data sets will require more intervals.

 Shell sort is a complex sorting algorithm to make "work well", which is why it is not seen often in practice.
 It is, however, making a bit of a comeback in embedded systems.